harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/kubernetes-rollback.md

 ### Important notes:

-- Harness is storing the manifest in the release history and will fetch the last successful manifest for rollback.
+- Harness stores the manifest in the release history and fetches the last successful manifest for rollback.
-- There is no more incremental versioning of the ConfigMap and Secret objects as with `kubectl rollout undo`.
+- There is no more incremental versioning of the ConfigMap and Secret objects as there is with `kubectl rollout undo`.
-- During rollback, Harness will reapply the previous manifest.
+- During rollback, Harness reapplies the previous manifest.
 This is the declarative method, and it includes the ConfigMap and Secrets of the last known good state.
-- In a standard rollback, Harness stores release history in one ConfigMap.
+- With standard rollback, Harness stores release history in one ConfigMap.
 With declarative rollback, Harness stores release history in Secrets.
 Each release is stored in a different Secret, with one Secret per release.
 -  Harness uses a fixed limit of 2 in its release history cleanup logic, but release history cleanup is performed before the currently executing release goes through.
 Consequently, on average, you will have 3 secrets:
    - Current release Secret.
    - Previous successful release Secret.